How to Immigrate from Indonesia to Canada

 Just make sure that you apply within 30 days of getting that notification email.
 The email will also give you details about how to apply so do not worry.

-The next step on our How to Immigrate from Indonesia to Canada Guide has to do with your education.
+The last step on our how to Immigrate from Indonesia to Canada guide has to do with your education.

-If you have a trade certificate, degree, diploma, Masters or Phd then you will most likely need to apply for an ECA or Educational Credential Assessment to prove that your qualification is equal to Canadian standards.
+If you have a trade certificate, degree, diploma, Master's degree, or Ph.D., then you will most likely need to apply for an ECA or Educational Credential Assessment to prove that your qualification is equal to Canadian standards.

 There are certain companies likes WES (World Education Services) that offer services to assess your credentials.
 Just remember to select the Educational Credential Assessment (ECA) Application for Immigration, Refugees, and Citizenship Canada (IRCC) option on the website if you are immigrating from Indonesia to Canada.

-Below is a easy video that will show you how to apply on the WES website.
+Below is an easy video that will show you how to apply on the WES website.

-Just remember that if you are a tradesperson or medical professional, you will have to have your job assessed by the local provincial boards or organisations responsible for your occupation.
+Just remember that if you are a tradesperson or medical professional, you will have to have your job assessed by the local provincial boards or organizations responsible for your occupation.

 Hope that our guide has helped make your visa options much clearer.
-Don’t forget to sign up on our site to get the latest immigration news about new visas programs, Express Entry draws, jobs and so much more!
+Don’t forget to sign up on our site to get the latest immigration news about new Canadian visa programs, Express Entry draws, jobs in Canada, and so much more!

 Want to move to Canada?